On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Highly-Transferable Examples

 \subsection{Ensemble Method}

-Given an ensemble, we can generate adversarial examples to fool the ensemble model by applying word substitution-based perturbations to input texts.
-We take the average of all the logits produced by the member models as final prediction of the ensemble.
-Observing that the transferability of adversarial examples heavily depends on the ensemble used to generate them, we propose a population-based genetic algorithm to find a close-to-optimal ensemble.
+Consider an ensemble model that outputs the prediction score for a class label by averaging over the scores of individual models, we can generate adversarial examples to fool the ensemble model by applying word substitution-based perturbations to input texts.
+We take the average of the logits produced by all the member models as the final prediction.
+Observing that the transferability is affected by various factors, and many factors need to be carefully considered when forming an ensemble, we propose a population-based genetic algorithm to find an optimal ensemble.

-In the proposed algorithm, a candidate solution $v$ of this problem is a set of models $(s_1, s_2, \dots, s_m)$, where $m$ is the pre-defined size of ensemble.
-A fitness function evaluates each solution to decide whether it will contribute to the next generation of solution.
-We define a function $r(s, t)$ as the percentage of adversarial samples produced using model $s$ misclassified by model $t$.
-For a solution $v = (s_1, s_2, \dots, s_m)$, the fitness function $f(x)$ that returns a measure of the candidate's fitness which we want to maximize is defined as follows:
+In the proposed algorithm, a candidate solution is a set of models $S = (s_1, s_2, \dots, s_m)$, where $m$ is a pre-defined size of ensemble.
+A fitness function evaluates each solution to decide whether it will contribute to the next generation of solutions.
+We define a function $r(s, t, a)$ as the percentage of adversarial samples produced using model $s$ misclassified by model $t$ under attack algorithm $a$.
+For a solution $S$, the fitness function $f(S)$ that returns a measure of the candidate's fitness which we want to maximize is defined as follows:

-where $T$ is a set of all candidate models under consideration, and $|T|$ is the cardinality of set $T$.
-Let $P(k)$ define a population of candidate solutions, $v^k_i$, at time $k$: $P(k) = \{v^k_1, v^k_2, \dots, v^k_n\}$, where $n$ is the size of population.
+where $T$ is a pool of representative models under investigation, $|T|$ is the cardinality of $T$, and $A$ is a set of attack algorithms.
+Let $P(n)$ define a population of candidate solutions at the $n$-th generation : $P(n) = \{s^n_1, s^n_2, \dots, s^n_m\}$.
 Initial populations $P(0)$ are selected randomly.
-After evaluating each candidate, the algorithm selects pairs based on fitness for recombination that uses genetic operators to produce offspring having features of their parents.
-We takes two candidate solutions and merge their sets, randomly selecting $m$ models from the merged set to produce two new candidates.
-Mutation is another important genetic operator that takes a single candidate and randomly replaces at most one of it's models with another from $T$.
-The generation algorithm continues until the number of generations reaches the maximum value.
+After evaluating each candidate by the fintness function, the algorithm takes two candidate solutions based on fitness, merges their sets, and then randomly selects $m$ models from the set to produce new candidates.
+The mutation is another important genetic operator that takes a single candidate and randomly replaces at most one of its models with another one from $T$.
+The algorithm continues until the number of generations reaches the maximum value.